Sonryle/Darwins-Wardrobe/README.md

 libGDX is DEFINITELY on the table, it is a library for java which allows you to create games with openGL ES for both android and iOS

 A wrapper for both android and iOS around a main c++ application is still a possibility here... sadly...

+Maybe i can have a GenerateXCodeProjectFiles.bat and a GenerateAndroidStudioProjectFiles.bat idrkkk